superfluid-finance/docs/protocol-tutorials/deployment.md

 So far in the tutorial we have used contracts already deployed to a public testnet.
 For simple applications, its totally fine to keep using these contract.

 However, you may eventually need the skills to deploy the entire framework yourself to a local test network.
-Once your Super App is more developed, you will ned to write tests.
+Once your Super App is more developed, you will need to write tests.
 Using a public testnet for testing is not an option, due to the relatively slow execution time.

 > Even a 1 second block time is too long, considering a full test-suite may include thousands of transactions.
 We need millisecond blocktimes 🏎